maboroshin/translation/TranslationPlatform.md

 I have translated over 20 plugins.
 Most Wordpress plugins are translated on the Wordpress.org's translation platform.

+**Use of existing platforms and announcement**

 4 plugins, this translation was not reflected in the actual plugins.
 I think in some cases the old code was still on the platform.
 Others used translation files sent by e-mail or other means.
 In such cases, The plugin information page on Wordpress.org should state that it does not use Wordpress.org's translations.
 We should not contribute to a project that does not provide clear and understandable notices.

 ## Tools for translation file
 Most translation files can be edited in a text editor.
-Editing software has been developed for some file extensions.
+Translations editor has been developed for some file extensions.
 The use of shortcuts key is useful.

 | File extention | Software | Memo |
 |:-----------|--------|--------|